JuHaNi654/pre-assignment-eficode/README.md

 # Eficode Job assigment
 Project is part of eficode assignment https://github.com/eficode/assignment-timetables

-## Project idea
-React project idea is to get bus time schedules to the Eficode office or back to home Live version: https://transportation-app.netlify.com/
+Live version: https://transportation-app.netlify.com/

 ### Packages used in this project